 Horowitz, Joseph.
 Classical Music in America: A History of Its Rise and Fall.
 W.W.
 Norton, 2005.

-Kramer, Lawrence, et al. Why Classical Music Still Matters.
-Kindle ed., University of California Press, 2007.
+Kramer, Lawrence, et al. Why Classical Music Still Matters, e-book ed., University of California Press, 2007.

 Author Last Name, First Name.
 Title of Book.
-Publisher, Year.
-Title of Website, Date [if any], DOI or Permalink or URL.
+Publisher, Year, Website Name, DOI or Permalink or URL.
+Accessed Day Month Year.